-Amazon.com (AMZN, $3,148.02) has been one of the most electric blue chips of 2020, and it has been one of the splashiest recent additions to the Berkshire Hathaway portfolio.
+Amazon.com (AMZN, $3,131.06) has, up until the past month or so, been one of the most electric blue chips of 2020.
+And it has been one of the splashiest recent additions to the Berkshire Hathaway portfolio.

 Amazon wasn't Buffett's idea, by his own admission.
 Before Berkshire Hathaway submitted its first-quarter regulatory filing with the Securities and Exchange Commission, Buffett told CNBC: "One of the fellows in the office that manage money ... bought some Amazon, so it will show up (when that file is submitted)."

 Buffett has long been an admirer of Amazon CEO Jeff Bezos, he admitted in an interview, and said he wished he'd bought the stock sooner.
 "Yeah, I've been a fan, and I've been an idiot for not buying" AMZN shares, Buffett told CNBC.